Echochrome: Audio

 The music of Echochrome was composed by Hideki Sakamoto at the Tokyo-based sound design company Noisycroak.
 Most songs on the game score consist of a string quartet, including two violins, a viola, and a cello.
 However, three tracks include operatic vocals by singer Rumiko Kitazono.
 These are the opening themes to the PlayStation Portable and PlayStation 3 versions of the game, plus an additional theme that is unique to the soundtrack album.

 Team Entertainment published the original soundtrack to on May 21, 2008.
 The performers included Hitoshi Konno (1st violin), Nagisa Kiriyama (2nd violin), Kazuo Watanabe (viola), and Ayano Kasahara (cello).
 The composer had originally considered naming the game's tracks after philosophical terminology to match the title's abstract qualities, but later decided to use prime numbers so as not to color the songs with subjective interpretations.

 Reception

-Echochrome received "generally favorable" reviews according to review aggregator Metacritic.
+Echochrome received "generally favorable" reviews according to review aggregator platform Metacritic.
 The game's minimalistic presentation, originality, and level design were cited as its strongest aspects.
 In 2008, IGN awarded the game for Best Innovative Design, and nominated it for Best Artistic Design, Best New IP, Best Puzzle.GameSpot nominated the game for Best Original Game Mechanic in their Best of 2008.